AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-account-engagement.md

 Compared to [!DNL Salesforce Marketing Cloud Engagement] which is more oriented towards **B2C** marketing, [!DNL Marketing Cloud Account Engagement] is ideal for **B2B** use cases involving multiple departments and decision makers which require longer sales and decision cycles.
 In addition, you also maintain closer proximity and integration with your CRM to make appropriate sales and marketing decisions. *Note, Experience Platform also has connections for [!DNL Salesforce Marketing Cloud Engagement], you can check them on the [[!DNL Salesforce Marketing Cloud]](/help/destinations/catalog/email-marketing/salesforce-marketing-cloud.md) and [[!DNL (API) Salesforce Marketing Cloud]](/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md) pages.*

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Salesforce Account Engagement API > Prospect Upsert by Email]](https://developer.salesforce.com/docs/marketing/pardot/guide/prospect-v5.html#prospect-upsert-by-email) endpoint, to add / update your leads after activating them within a new [!DNL Marketing Cloud Account Engagement] segment.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Salesforce Account Engagement API > Prospect Upsert by Email]](https://developer.salesforce.com/docs/marketing/pardot/guide/prospect-v5.html#prospect-upsert-by-email) endpoint, to add or update your leads after activating them within a new [!DNL Marketing Cloud Account Engagement] segment.

 [!DNL Marketing Cloud Account Engagement] uses [OAuth 2 with Authorization Code](/help/destinations/destination-sdk/functionality/authentication/oauth2-authentication.md#authorization-code) to communicate with the [!DNL Account Engagement] API.
 Instructions to authenticate to your [!DNL Marketing Cloud Account Engagement] instance are further below, in the [Authenticate to destination](#authenticate) section.